 Doctors suspect a brain tumor based on symptoms.
 To check for a brain tumor, doctors typically do an imaging test such as magnetic resonance imaging (MRI), which can usually detect the tumor.
 Before MRI is done, a contrast agent is usually injected into a vein.
 Contrast agents make the images clearer.
 If a brain tumor is suspected, a biopsy is done to confirm the diagnosis.
 Sometimes the tumor is removed at the time of the biopsy.

-Sometimes a spinal tap (lumbar puncture—see Symptoms and Diagnosis of Brain, Spinal Cord, and Nerve Disorders: How a Spinal Tap Is Done) is done to obtain cerebrospinal fluid for examination under a microscope.
+Sometimes a spinal tap (lumbar puncture—see see How a Spinal Tap Is Done) is done to obtain cerebrospinal fluid for examination under a microscope.
 This procedure is done routinely to assess for spread of certain tumors that are known to invade the cerebrospinal fluid or when the diagnosis is unclear.

 When possible, the tumor is removed surgically by opening the skull (called a craniotomy).
 Some brain tumors can be removed with little or no damage to the brain.
 After surgery, MRI may be done to determine whether any of the tumor is left and, if so, how much.